StijnScheltinga/StijnScheltinga/README.md

 ## Hi there 👋

-I am Stijn, a Codam student!
-Having completed all the projects Codam Core has to offer, I am currently looking for an internship/full-time position.
-Below you will find a list of the projects i have completed.

-## in progess 🔁
+I am Stijn, a software engineer trainee at D3cisive!

 ## completed: ✔